aaronpriven/Array-2D-pm/README.md

 ## TABULATING INTO COLUMNAR OUTPUT

-If the `Unicode::GCString|Unicode::GCString` module can be loaded, its `columns` method will be used to determine the width of each character.
+If the [Unicode::GCString](https://metacpan.org/pod/Unicode::GCString) module can be loaded, its `columns` method will be used to determine the width of each character.
 This will treat composed accented characters and double-width Asian characters correctly.